-generalizing about a group of people and assuming that because a few persons in that group have a characteristic, all of them do taking one characteristic of a group or person and making that the "totality" or sum total of what that person or group is do.
+generalizing about a group of people and assuming that because a few persons in that group have a characteristic, all of them do taking one characteristic of a group or person and making that the "totality" or sum total of what that person or group is assuming that because a few persons in that group have a characteristic, all of them do.
 If someone were sitting near campus and saw two students drive by in pickup trucks and said, "All students at that college drive pickup trucks," that would be both stereotyping and the logical fallacy of hasty generalization (see Chapter 14).
 At the same time, one should not totalize about a person or group of persons.
 Totalizing is taking one characteristic of a group or person and making that the "totality" or sum total of what that person or group is.
 Totalizing often happens to persons with disabilities, for example; the disability is seen as the totality of that person, or all that person is about.
-This can be both harmful to the relationship and ineffective as a means of communicating.
-If a speaker before a group of professional women totalizes and concludes that some perception of "women's issues" are all they care about, the speaker will be less effective and possibly unethical.
+Totalizing can be harmful to the relationship and ineffective as a means of communicating, as well as insensitive and unethical.
+If a speaker before a group of professional women totalizes and concludes that some perception of "women's issues" is all they care about, the speaker will be less effective and dismissed as a source of information.